 |Mature Fruit||White with conspicuous red stalks||dark blue||dark blue||white to lead|

-Notes: This plant is indigenous to the Garden area.
+Notes: Gray Dogwood is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907 (listed as Cornus paniculata).
 This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time (listed as Panicled Dogwood).
 Gardener Cary George added plants in 1989 as did Curator Susan Wilkins in 2012.
 It adapts to a wide range of habitat and is native throughout Minnesota except the far SW and the NE corner.

 There are 6 native dogwoods of the Cornus genus found in Minnesota.
 In addition to the 4 in the Garden, detailed in the table above, there are Bunchberry Dogwood, C. canadensis; and Round-leaf Dogwood, C. rugosa.